 - Estate boundary stone; dividing two quarries on Kerridge Hill, 1830.
 Not publicly accessible.

 - Parish boundary stone: in the wall at Ivy House (now called Marksend House), Kerridge Road, Marksend, late 18thC, early 19thC.
-See photo below by Tim Mathews.
+See photo below by Tim Matthews.

-- The following photos are taken by Tim Mathews who has kindly allowed me to use them.
+- The following photos are taken by Tim Matthews who has kindly allowed me to use them.

 - (Left) Located at Sunny View at the corner of the recreational ground At no 1 Moss Brow.